Busetti-Michele/Google-Data-Analytics-Capstone-Complete-a-Case-Study/README.md

 <i>(Disclaimer: The data is available through [this license](https://divvybikes.com/data-license-agreement), provided by Motivate International Inc. specifically for this case study.
 It is important to note that the data is anonymized, meaning that no personally identifiable information is included, such as riders’ names or credit card details.
 This ensures privacy and complies with data security regulations.
 The license allows the use of the data only for the purposes of this case study.)</i>

 ### Dataset Overview and Structure
 The dataset comprises 12 files named using the YYYYMM-divvy-tripdata format, with each file representing a single month of data.
-These files contain details such as the ride ID, bike type, start and end times, start and end stations, start and end locations, and the rider's membership status.
+These files contain details such as the ride ID, vehicle type, start and end times, start and end stations, start and end locations, and the rider's membership status.
 The corresponding column headers are:
 - ride_id
 - rideable_type
 - started_at